Temporary Contract Not Renewed: Are You Entitled to Compensation?

 What if the employer does not do this (on time)?

-Then you are entitled to a notice compensation:
+Then you are entitled to a notification fee:

 • maximum one gross monthly salary